jesparent/Proposal-Materials/Mindfire Global/README.md

 # Mindfire Global - Missions
-Mindfire missions are now an essentially abandoned project.
+2020 Update:Mindfire missions are now an essentially abandoned project.

+### Background
 Originally something I learned about from Dr Joanna Bryson at Envision 2017, a colleague of mine (Dan Elton) went to Mission 1, and became a Talent.
 I applied to Mission 2, and apparently made it to the final round of applications, before the Mission or perhaps more generally, the mission component of Mindfire ceased operations.